piffpaffpuff/woocommerce-delivery-notes/readme.txt

 = 4.2.0 =

 ** Announcement: The development of this plugin has been ceased.
-Thanks to everybody who supported it!
+Thanks to everybody for their Support throughout the years.
 Please contact me on GitHub if you want to take over the project.

 * Tweak - Refactored settings screen
 * Fix - Compatibility with latest WooCommerce